hlagvankar/carsales-test/README.md

 •	Stream Processing: Incorporating a stream processing tool to handle real-time data as it flows in from Kafka will ensure low latency in data availability.
 •	Data Consistency: Ensure that the data pipeline handles exactly-once processing to avoid duplicates, especially with financial data.
 •	Schema Evolution: Consider how schema changes in the source database will propagate through Kafka and into your downstream systems.

+# TO DO
+* Change ETL pipeline to read/write files from S3
+* Add unit tests